ellerbrock/talis.github.io/topics/code-reviews.md

 All code at Talis must go through peer review before it can be merged into `master`.
-This can be done by raising a pull request on the relevant github repository and asking your colleagues for input.
+This can be done by raising a pull request on the relevant GitHub repository and asking your colleagues for input.

 ### 30% vs 90%